 La Gomera's and El Hierro's airport are the smallest of that group (for example, La Gomera's airport has four flights per day and El Hierro approximately ten).
 Its mutual distance is very small, as we can see on Table \ref{tablagrupoc}, in comparison with the rest of the Canary airports.

 It is very interesting to check how the Canary Group behaves with the rest of Spanish airport net.
 It seems that its geographical location and the length of its flights (on longer flights the deviation between trajectories increases) are an important factor to characterize this group.
-For the interested reader, the rest of the tables are displayed on Appendix \ref{tablas}.

 \item On Table \ref{tablagrupoe} we displayed the symmetric part of $\mathcal{D}$ corresponding to the Special Group.

 Due to the uniqueness of this airports, the distance between them are huge and disparate.
 The information arose from this analysis suggests that Palma's airport (LEPA) is more similar to the airports from the existent groups than to Madrid or Barcelona.
 This can be checked in the tables on Appendix \ref{tablas}, but for the clarity of the remark, we displayed on Table \ref{tablagrupo1e} the part of $\mathcal{D}$ corresponding to the Special Group with Group 1.